intel/nauta/docs/installation-and-configuration/README.md

  - `cd nauta`

-2. Build the base package (a makefile will automate the bulk of the process, but there are some minimum packages needed to get going).
+2. Build the base package (a makefile will automate the bulk of the process, but there are some minimum packages needed for Nauta).

 3. Populate Nauta's inventory file to tell it where your master and worker nodes are, and how to access them.